 Allowing Access to the Flow Enterprise User

-Now that PostgreSQL is listening on the correct IP and port, you need to allow access to the server from the Flow Enterprise server and user.
+Now that PostgreSQL is listening on the correct IP and port, allow access to the server from the Flow Enterprise server and user.
 By default, PostgreSQL does not allow access to any servers or users but the localhost and the DBA.

 To remedy this, edit the file pg_hba.conf.
-This file's location will vary from OS to OS, please see your documentation to locate the file.
-You will need to add the following lines to your file, substituting the correct IP address and username of the Flow Enterprise Server and the database user it will use to authenticate with the server:
+This file's location varies from OS to OS, please see your documentation to locate the file.
+You will need to add the following lines to your file, substituting the correct IP address and username of the Flow Enterprise Server and the database user it uses to authenticate with the server:

-If you intend to use this PostgreSQL server for more than just Flow Enterprise, you can open the access to a wider audience by using a network subnet mask in place of the IP address and allowing multiple usernames.
-For example, if your internal network lives in the 184.108.40.206/16 subnet range, you could add this line to allow access from the entire network:
+If you intend to use this PostgreSQL server for more than just Flow Enterprise or if you intend to have multiple nodes, you can open the access to a wider audience by using a network subnet mask in place of the IP address and allowing multiple usernames.
+For example, if your internal network lives in the 22.214.171.124/16 subnet range, you could add this line to allow access from the entire network:

-Important: There are large security implications here.
+Important: There are large security implications for allowing access to a broader range of IP addresses.
 Please only open the most narrow access you require.
-Make sure that that access is acceptable according to your organizations security policies and practices.
+Make sure that that access is acceptable according to your organization's security policies and practices.

 Running PostgreSQL on the Host Server